google/aiyprojects-raspbian/HACKING.md

 sudo scripts/install-services.sh
 ```

-## Installing the Voice HAT driver and config
+## Configuring the Voice HAT driver

 To use the Voice HAT, your kernel needs to be 4.9 or later.
 This is available
 on Raspbian 2017-07-05 and later.
 You'll also need to configure ALSA: